stringandstickytape/MaxsAiStudio/README.md

 ### 6. Audio Input

-- Click the "Start Recording" button to begin audio recording.
+- Click the "Voice Prompt" button to begin audio recording.
 - Speak your message.
 - Click "Stop Recording" to end the recording and automatically transcribe it to text "live" using Whisper.
 - The transcribed text will be added to the input area.